bexuma/v4/content/jobs/Zero To One Labs/index.md

 - Wrote the boilerplate code for Google Pay setup in React Native
 - ​Engaged in the integration of the local payment processing system ePay in production

-Redux, MobX, Google Pay API, ePay, CI/CD, App Center
+Learned: Redux, MobX, Google Pay API, ePay, CI/CD, App Center